 IBM offers a flexible platform and secure infrastructure to help you develop, govern, and operate your enterprise blockchain network.
 Over 40 active networks with multiple organizations are using the IBM Blockchain Platform to exchange assets every day and improve business processes ranging from food safety to trade efficiencies and digital payments.
 Learn about IBM Blockchain solutions, and see how you can start using blockchain in your business today.

 If you’re a developer, the easiest, most economical way to learn your way around a real business blockchain and start developing blockchain skills and applications now is to install the Visual Studio (VS) Code extension.
-It enables developers to create, test, and debug smart contracts, connect to Hyperledger Fabric environments, and build applications that transact on your blockchain network.
+With the VC Code extension, you can create, test, and debug smart contracts, connect to Hyperledger Fabric environments, and build applications that transact on your blockchain network.

 Blockchain technologies represent a fundamentally new way to transact business.
 They usher in a robust and smart next generation of applications for the registry and exchange of physical, virtual, tangible, and intangible assets.
 Thanks to the key concepts of cryptographic security, decentralized consensus, and a shared public ledger (with its properly controlled and permissioned visibility), blockchain technologies can profoundly change the way we organize our economic, social, political, and scientific activities.